On this page

-The easiest way to complain is online using the complaints form.
+The easiest way to complain is by using our complaints form.

-You will need to provide as much information as possible to help us investigate your issue, including:
+You will need to provide as much information as possible to help us look into your issue, including:

 What will we do when we receive your complaint?

-We handle all complaints in line with the Scottish Public Services Ombudsman’s complaint handling code (new window).
-When you make a complaint, we will:
+We handle all complaints in line with the Scottish Public Services Ombudsman’s complaint handling code.
+This includes a ‘front line resolution’ stage, and an ‘investigation’ stage.

 Stage 1: Front line resolution

-- We aim to resolve complaints within 5 working days from the point you first contact us.
+We aim to resolve complaints within 5 working days from when you first contact us.

-- We will tell you the name of the member of staff dealing with your complaint.
-If we can’t resolve your complaint we’ll explain why.
+We will tell you the name of the member of staff dealing with your complaint.

 Stage 2: Investigation